LonghiTW/StreetViewAddOn/README.md

 3. Enable **Developer Mode** by clicking the toggle.
 4. Click the **Load unpacked** button and select the directory of the folder you just unzip.
 5. Done!
 Open Google Street View to check.
+## How does it work
+1. From the StreetView URL, we can retrieve the **Coordinates**, **Yaw** (bearing), and **Pitch** of the camera.
+2. The **Distance** to the object is determined using the camera height (2.5m) and the Pitch when capturing the intersection point between the object and the floor.
+3. The **Height** of the object is determined using the Distance and the Pitch when capturing the object's vertex.
+4. The **Coordinates** of the object can be determined using the Coordinates, the Distance and the Yaw of the camera when capturing the object.
 ## Note
 This tool is based on an easy Trigonometric Measurements method, so there have some principles need to know.
 1. Need an intersection point between building and ground and the point you want to measure.